Skilled Migrant Category Resident Visa application guide

 - whether your position is full-time (at least 30 hours a week)

-- whether your employment is permanent or fixed-term of a least 12 months
+- whether your employment is permanent, fixed-term for at least 12 months or a contract for services of at least 6 months

 - a detailed job description